CLIP: The Collegiate Leadership Internship Program

 • Intersections of identity in the Jewish community

-• Inclusivity, belonging, and community building
+• Pluralism, inclusivity, belonging, and community building

 • Design thinking and innovative problem solving

-• Managing up and building a team
+• Managing up and navigating supervision and hard conversations

-• Making your money work at work
+• Financial education and making your money work at work

 • Interns are encouraged to take an active role in co-leading and co-facilitating a number of these sessions throughout the program.